Five things every parent should be doing now.

 We send paper abroad in exchange for real stuff – oil, copper, cars, luxury goods, food, wine, appliances, and cargo-loads of plastic shit that makes your life easier (and perhaps less meaningful).

-Sure, you and I have to work for those dollars, unlike banks or the government who create it from nothing in service to the well-connected – the biggest beneficiaries – but we don’t have to work nearly as hard as an Asian or African to raise our kids in a four bedroom with a tire swing and picket fence.
+Sure, you and I have to work it, unlike dollars in the bank empire or the government printing press, both that create it from nothing in service to the well-connected – the biggest beneficiaries – but we don’t have to work nearly as hard as an Asian or African to raise our kids in a four bedroom with a tire swing and picket fence.

 Some of that advantage comes from the rule of law and property rights.
 Ours are better than theirs, so we have better opportunities.
 But some of it comes from the privilege of issuing the word’s reserve currency.